Certainly we have far, far better technology… better computers, materials, etc. What we lack are:

 This digital addiction has been commented on many times, and is especially noted not just for addiction, but making us crave constant approval of others.
 And beyond that, there are the effects on children’s development:

-Related to the second item above, this video makes me tremble whenever I see toddlers baby-sat by the electronic drug (and it is a drug; I’ve read horror stories of kids reacting wildly and violently when denied their electronic fix – with my own children I’ve seen them forgo eating and drinking to stare at the flickering images and only become aware of screaming thirst and hunger when the screen time ends, often with protests and even tears):
+Related to the second item above, this video makes me tremble whenever I see toddlers baby-sat by the electronic drug (and it is a drug; I’ve read horror stories of kids reacting wildly and violently when denied their electronic fix – even, sometimes, with my own children I’ve seen them forgo eating and drinking to stare at the flickering images and only become aware of screaming thirst and hunger when the screen time ends, often with protests and even tears):

 Thank G-d my kids do sports almost every day.